 Systematic reviews of randomised controlled trial (RCTs) are invaluable in combining evidence on effectiveness.
 Their interpretation is most straightforward in drug therapies.
 However, interpretation of the effectiveness of more complex interventions is challenging as the interventions may consist of several components that vary across trials but are assumed to contribute to the effect.
 Based on reasons of practicality or personal choice policy makers and planners may then select one of these varying interventions.
-They may also pick certain components contained in one or more of these interventions exert their effects.
+They may also pick certain components contained in one or more of these interventions.
+New approaches are being sought to increase our understanding of how healthcare interventions exert their effects.
 These may involve asking trialists to identify the common components of their effective interventions, for example in relation to stroke care units [1].
 They may also, based on expert consultation using consensus methods and literature review, involve developing taxonomy to classify and describe effective interventions [2].
 Or they may involve seeking to identify mechanisms through which effects of the intervention are achieved.
 For example, behaviour change theory might be applied to trials identified in a systematic review of 'audit and feedback' interventions [3].